Amerzel/vsc-sort-import-groups/README.md

-# sort-imports-comscore README
+# vsc-sort-import-groups README

-This is the README for your extension "sort-imports-comscore".
+This is the README for your extension "vsc-sort-import-groups".
 After writing up a brief description, we recommend including the following sections.

 ## Features